Aiwariur/markdown-site/content/blog/markdown-with-code-examples.md

 ---
 title: "Writing Markdown with Code Examples"
-description: "A sample post showing how to write markdown with syntax-highlighted code blocks, tables, and more."
+description: "A complete reference for writing markdown with links, code blocks, images, tables, and formatting.
+Copy examples directly into your posts."
 date: "2025-12-14"
 slug: "markdown-with-code-examples"
 published: true